Robert O. Watson, Ph.D., MPH

 B.S.
 Texas A&M University

 Interests: I am interested in understanding the role RNA plays in coordinating the immune response, to minimize immunopathology and immunocompromisation.
-I am focused on two projects; the first, looks at on how alternative splicing by the splicing factor hnRNPA2B1 affects the mobilization of Type I and Type II interferon responses to Mycobacterium tuberculosis.
-The second, investigates the role of the nuclear RNA exosome in regulating nuclear and cytoplasmic type I interferon responses.
+My project looks at on how alternative splicing by the splicing factor hnRNPA2B1 affects the mobilization of Type I and Type II interferon responses to Mycobacterium tuberculosis.

 Mackenzie Smith